thislavrenchuk/portfolio/_posts/2024-05-07-for-future.md

         <li><a href="#EnemyDesign">Enemy Design</a></li>
         <li><a href="#LevelDesign">Level Design</a></li>
         <li><a href="#Challenges">Challenges</a></li>
+        <li><a href="#FutureWork">Future Work</a></li>
     </ul>
 </div>

 ***

-<h1 id="MainObjectives">Main Objectives</h1>
+<h1 id="MainObjectives">Main Project Objectives</h1>

 <h3 id="CombatMechanic">Combat Mechanic Design</h3>

-The project's main goal was to develop a melee combat system heavily inspired by *The Last Of Us* and expand on the versatility of weapons a Player Character (PC) has at their disposal.
+The project's main goal was to develop a melee combat system inspired by *The Last Of Us* and expand on the versatility of weapons a Player Character (PC) has at their disposal.

-The bow-and-arrow weapon combination is seen across many game genres (*The Last Of Us*, *Legend of Zelda: Breath of The Wild*, etc.) paired with custom longevity feature: e.g. you run out of arrows, bow breaks after N uses.
+The bow-and-arrow weapon combination paired with custom longevity feature - e.g. you run out of arrows, bow breaks after N uses - is seen across many TPS games (*The Last Of Us*, *Legend of Zelda: Breath of The Wild*, etc.)

-But what happens to the bow when you run out of arrows?
+But what happens when you run out of arrows?
+The bow typically becomes useless.

 Why not be able to still use it to whack your enemy if you're out of options?

 And why not use arrows as a shiv if your bow breaks?

-These are the questions I sought to answer with this project.
-I would expand on the usual bow-and-arrow mechanic, incorporating the weapon-expiry concept into the individual components that make up the weapon: the bow and the arrows.
+With these questions in mind I set out to work on this project.
+My goal was to expand on the usual bow-and-arrow mechanic, incorporating the weapon-expiry concept into the individual components that make up the weapon, i.e. the bow and the arrows.
 The Player Character would be able to use either one separately as well as together.

-**Conclusion**:
+**Key Design Concepts**:
 1. The player should have the ability to pick up stashes of arrows and bow separately as found within the level.
 2. When the player picks up arrows but does not yet possess the bow item, or if the bow has "broken", the player should use the arrows as they would a shiv or dagger.
 3. Similarly, if the player possesses a bow but has used up all their arrows or hasn't found any in the first place, they would use the available bow as a bat, whipping it at their enemy.